HarshKhatriH/Java-Script/README.md

 # How To Save file
 go to source control -> go to commit -> click on triple dot -> click on push ->

+# How to close working all page
+go to my codespace -> move on your project -> click on three dot -> than click on delete.

+# site for learn
+--> mdn
+-->